czarifis/Forward-Template-Language-Examples/templateIVMRules/templateIVM With B+ tree.md

 					for p in l.s/E
 						if p leads to a leaf l with static content then O[p] = l
-						if p leads to a leaf l with dynamic content then O[p] = InstantiatePayload(T,E,t[p]))
+						if p leads to a super node, internal node or leaf with dynamic content l then O[p] = InstantiatePayload(T,E,t[p]))